pedro93/COMP/README.md

  - Luís Abreu: Grammar conversion from CFG to CNF.
 Extended grammar to include the epsilon token.
 Syntax analysis of the CNF.
  - Pavel Alexeenko: Grammar conversion from CFG to CNF.
 Extended grammar to include the epsilon token.
 Syntax analysis of the CNF.
  - Pedro Silva: File reading.
 Semantic, syntactical and lexical analysis of the CFG.
 Implementation of the intermediate representation.
 Definition of the JavaCC rules (expressed above).
 Development of the GUI.

+###Copyright
+The project, including all files in this repository are protected under the GPL licence, for more information please view the LICENSE file.